RickStrahl/Westwind.Globalization/Readme.md

 ```
 If this file exists configuration values are read from it.

+#### ASP.NET Core IConfiguration
+Westwind.Globalization also registers the `DbResourceConfiguration` instance as an `IOptions<DbResourceConfiguration>` instance which allows strongly typed access to the configuration and allows configuration via:

+* appsettings.json
+* Environment variables
+* User Secrets store

-You can also store configuration settings in `appsettings.json` like this:
+You can store configuration settings in `appsettings.json` like this:

 ```json
 {